marcel-qayoom-taylor/portfolio/content/projects/RecipeManager.md

 showInProjects: true
 ---

-MVP for PantryPal through a desktop app that showed you what recipes from [Recipe Tin Eats](https://www.recipetineats.com/) you could make with the ingredients you had
+MVP for PantryPal through a desktop app that showed you what recipes from [Recipe Tin Eats](https://www.recipetineats.com/) you could make with the ingredients you have.